Supriya Kelkar (SAC '02) Hosts Two Local Book Signings for Her New Book, Ahimsa

 Colin Rich Edits Film to Premiere on ABC

 Colin Rich (SAC '09) was the Editor on John Ridley's "Let It Fall: Los Angeles 1982-1992."
-The film is to be released on Friday, April 21, 2017, in theaters -- a week before its television premiere on ABC on April 28.
+The film was released on Friday, April 21, 2017, in theaters -- a week before its television premiere on ABC on April 28.
 Pegged to the 25th anniversary of the Los Angeles uprising, the feature documentary takes a unique and in-depth look at the years and events leading up to the city-wide violence that began April 29, 1992, when the verdict was announced in the Rodney King case.
 To read more about the film, please click here.

 Sophia Kruz Gives UMTedx Talk about Her Documentary, LITTLE STONES

-Last month, Driftseed, co-founder Sophia Kruz (SAC '11) gave a TEDxUofM talk entitled The Combat of Women Culture to a sold-out audience on her new documentary Little Stones, and the power of art and culture to empower women and girls around the world.
+In February of 2017, Driftseed co-founder Sophia Kruz (SAC '11) gave a TEDxUofM talk entitled The Combat of Women Culture to a sold-out audience on her new documentary Little Stones, and the power of art and culture to empower women and girls around the world.
 Watch her video here.

 Andrew Day Interviewed on CTN